Pregnant and Alone? Pregnant and Single

 Single Mom — Nightmare or Feasible Option?

-• Pregnant and alone, the relationship is crumbling or over, or he does not want the baby: Where do you go from here?
+• Dealing with pregnancy alone, the relationship is crumbling or over, or he does not want the baby: Where do you go from here?

-• When dealing with an unplanned pregnancy without being in a relationship or when anxious about being left to parent alone, many women wonder whether they could raise a child on their own and whether this is what the future might hold for them.
+• When going through an unplanned pregnancy without being in a relationship or when anxious about being left to parent alone, many women wonder whether they could raise a child on their own and whether this is what the future might hold for them.

 • Single motherhood — discovering how to thrive: How do I deal with this situation?
 What would I find helpful — now and in parenting?
 How do I enjoy the pregnancy and thrive?
 This page is packed with tips and real-life experiences.